 The business currently operates from a 100,000 sq. ft. unit in LLantrisant, R.C.T and currently employees approximately 170 people.
 The use of temporary agency workers is approximately 2000 hours per week.

 Further to the above we use a number of agencies for temporary workers.
-It is our aim to ensure that we have copies of their slavery and human trafficking statements before the end of the current financial year.
+It was our 2018 aim to ensure that we had copies of their slavery and human trafficking statements which has been completed.

-IFG has various company policies and procedures in place to further our commitment to tackling modern day slavery, these include equal opportunities, grievance and whistleblowing policies which can be found in the employee handbooks.
+IFG has various company policies and procedures in place to further our commitment to tackling modern day slavery to ensure we are conducting our business in an ethical and transparent manner.
+These include;

-We intend to put in place a number of new and improved systems to identify and mitigate risk in regards to slavery and human trafficking these include –
+We still intend to put in place a number of new and improved systems to identify and mitigate risk in regards to slavery and human trafficking.
+The below were our 2018 objectives: